* This is the Professional Version. *

 This disorder may be caused by various drugs, including certain cancer chemotherapy drugs (eg, ifosfamide, streptozocin), antiretrovirals (eg, didanosine, cidofovir), and outdated tetracycline.
 All of these drugs are nephrotoxic.
 Acquired Fanconi syndrome also may occur after renal transplantation and in patients with multiple myeloma, amyloidosis, intoxication with heavy metals or other chemicals, or vitamin D deficiency.

-Various defects of proximal tubular transport function occur, including impaired resorption of glucose, phosphate, amino acids, HCO 3 , uric acid, water, K, and Na.
+Various defects of proximal tubular transport function occur, including impaired resorption of glucose, phosphate, amino acids, bicarbonate, uric acid, water, potassium, and sodium.
 The aminoaciduria is generalized, and, unlike that in cystinuria, increased cystine excretion is a minor component.
 The basic pathophysiologic abnormality is unknown but may involve a mitochondrial disturbance.
 Low levels of serum phosphate cause rickets, which is worsened by decreased proximal tubular conversion of vitamin D to its active form.

 In hereditary Fanconi syndrome, the chief clinical features—proximal tubular acidosis, hypophosphatemic rickets, hypokalemia, polyuria, and polydipsia—usually appear in infancy.